This myCableEngineering software FAQ answers common questions about using our software.

 Can I calculate cables buried in soil?

 Yes, you can calculate cables buried in soil if allowed by the selected sizing standard.
 For example, BS 7671 provides calculation methods for multicore armoured cable buried in soil, but not for single-core.
-ERA 69-30 and IEC 60502, for high-voltage cables, also allow buried cable calculations.
+ERA 69-30 and IEC 60502, for high-voltage cables, also allow calculations for buried cables.

 Note: If you are using a low-voltage single-core AWA cable, BS 7671 does not cover this.
 Use ERA 69-30 for this cable.